faucetsdn/daq/docs/site_path.md

 configuraiton across installs.
 The site path defaults to `local/site`, which means you can also store your entire configuraiton of local/ in the same source control repo, if desired.

+For initial testing and setup, setting `site_path=misc/test_site` will use the default devices used for integration testing and is a good way to get started.

 # Module configs

 A test module config is constructed for each test from a sequence of overlaid files.
 The